robinali34/blog_system_design/_posts/2025-11-03-design-distributed-job-scheduler.md

 ---
 layout: post
-title: "Design a Distributed Job Scheduler System - Robinhood Interview"
+title: "Design a Distributed Job Scheduler System"
 date: 2025-11-03
-categories: [System Design, Interview Example, Robinhood, Distributed Systems]
+categories: [System Design, Interview Example, Distributed Systems]
-excerpt: "A detailed walkthrough of designing a distributed job scheduler system for Robinhood, including architecture, technology choices, scalability, and reliability considerations."
+excerpt: "A detailed walkthrough of designing a distributed job scheduler system, including architecture, technology choices, scalability, and reliability considerations."
 ---

 ## Introduction

-This post provides a comprehensive walkthrough of designing a distributed job scheduler system, a common interview question at Robinhood and other fintech companies.
-We'll design a system that can handle millions of jobs, ensure reliable execution, and scale horizontally to meet Robinhood's requirements for financial operations.
+This post provides a comprehensive walkthrough of designing a distributed job scheduler system, a common interview question at fintech companies.
+We'll design a system that can handle millions of jobs, ensure reliable execution, and scale horizontally to meet requirements for financial operations.

 ## Problem Statement